Podantics Podiatry Adelaide

-Plantar Fasciopathy:
+Plantar Fasciopathy

-- Plantar fasciitis: is the term used to describe heel pain caused by the inflammation of the plantar fasciia and usually consists of intense pain, heat and swelling of the area in the days after the damage has occured.
+- Plantar fasciitis: is the term used to describe heel pain caused by the inflammation of the plantar fasciia and usually consists of intense pain, heat and swelling of the area in the days after the damage has occurred.
 This phase often lasts only several days unless the plantar fascia is repetitively being damaged by over use.
-A good indicator that the heel is inflamed is if there is pain at the end of the day in area of insertion of the plantar fascia.
+A good indicator that the heel is inflamed is if there is pain at the end of the day in the area of insertion of the plantar fascia.

 For more information on the differences between plantar fasciitis and plantar fasciosis click here